Problem-driven scenario generation: an analytical approach for stochastic programs with tail risk measure: Numerical tests

-In Figure~\ref{fig:tailrisk-stability} are presented the results of these stability tests for two different problems.
+\paragraph{Results} In Figure~\ref{fig:tailrisk-stability} are presented the results of these stability tests for two different problems.
 In the first problem we have $d = 5$ and $\beta=0.95$.
 In the second problem we have $d = 10$ and $\beta = 0.99$.
-For each scenario set size we have plotted the mean optimality gap with a 95\% error bar.
-In the legend of each plot we have also given the estimated probability of the aggregation regions, $q$.
+For each scenario set size and scenario generation method we have drawn a box plot of the optimality gap of the 100 constructed scenario sets.
+In the legend of each plot we have given the estimated probability of the aggregation regions, $a$, and the true optimal value $z^{*}$ is included in the title.
+Note that Cons.
+Agg. sampling and Exact Agg.
+Sampling are abbrieviations for, respectively, aggregation sampling using the conservative risk region, and aggregation sampling using the exact risk region.

-In both cases, both aggregation sampling methods outperform basic sampling for all scenario set sizes in terms of mean and standard error of the calculated optimality gaps.
-This is because for aggregation sampling we are effectively sampling more scenarios compared with basic sampling.
-Aggregation sampling with the conservative and exact non-risk regions are on a par in terms of mean optimality gap, but use of the exact risk region yields a smaller standard error.
-The improved performance of aggregation sampling with the exact non-risk region can be expected given that its probability is greater than that of the conservative risk region which gives a greated effective sample size.
+In both cases, both aggregation sampling methods outperform standard Monte Carlo sampling for all scenario set sizes in terms of the size and variability of the calculated optimality gaps.
+This is because for aggregation sampling we are effectively sampling more scenarios compared with standard Monte Carlo sampling.
+Aggregation sampling with exact risk regions also significantly outperforms aggregation sampling with conservative risk regions.
+The improved performance can be expected given that its probability is greater than that of the conservative risk region which gives a greater effective sample size.